 An individual with a heart rate below their respective lower limit would be experiencing bradycardia.
 On the other hand, if the patient’s heart rate is elevated above the normal upper limit, then they would be experiencing tachycardia.
 However, it should be noted that individuals who are athletic may have a normal heart rate in the mid-50s, which is normal for that individual (i.e. physiologic bradycardia).

 Collectively, tachycardia and bradycardia fall under a much larger umbrella term referring to the rate, rhythm and regularity of the heart rate known as dysrhythmias.
 They can be classified by aetiology (physiological, pharmacological or pathological tachycardia), by regularity (regular or irregular) or by electrocardiographic changes in the QRS complex (narrow < 0.12 ms; wide > 0.12 ms).
 Recall that the QRS complex on electrocardiogram depicts the time taken for the ventricles to contract.
-This article will be focusing on some of the different types of tachydysrhythmias that exist, the underlying pathophysiology as well as the treatment and possible complications of the same.

 As previously stated, tachycardia refers to an abnormal increase in heart rate above the upper limit of normal for the patient’s age range.
 A patient who presents with tachyarrhythmias may not have any intrinsic abnormalities of the heart.
 However in some patients, there may be an underlying pathology that is affecting myocardial conductivity.
 The term tachyarrhythmia is more suitable as it includes disorders that are both abnormally fast and may have an abnormal rhythm.